 Stay informed, but limit your exposure to the news.
 While it’s important to keep up with COVID-19 developments, it’s often tempting to keep reading or watching long after we get the news we need.
 Seek accurate, reliable information from trusted sources like CDPHE, CDC, and your local public health agency.
 Once you’ve taken in the news, discuss what you have learned with family and friends; this helps us process events and maintain some perspective.
 Share accurate information with others in your networks who might be hard to reach or have difficulty understanding.

 Be careful about blame.
 It is human nature to look for someone to blame in times of crisis.
 Unfortunately, this is rarely helpful and often leads to increased irritability and frustration.
 No group, race, or ethnicity has any responsibility for the pandemic.
 Treating others with kindness and respect is necessary for our ongoing community cohesion, health and safety.
 We are all in this together.

 Recognize what you do control.
 Put your time and energy into affecting what you DO have control over to increase your mental and physical health.

 Don’t use general social media for updates about the current situation.
 Social media contains a lot of inaccurate information and rumors that can often promote fear.
-Find your local and state public health social media channels.
+Find your local, state, and national public health social media channels.

 Do frequently and thoroughly wash your hands with soap and water for at least 20 seconds.
 If soap and water are not available, use hand sanitizer with at least 60% alcohol.